 I absolutely love this book.
 Its goal is ambitious, and its contributors rise to the challenge.
 I have never included an analysis of relevant standards in my anthropological work before, but, inspired by this volume, I will now.

 There is no comparable work to The Social Life of Standards, a breakthrough book which successfully – even brilliantly – articulates an approach to the study of standards that is sensitive to local contexts and alert to the politics of knowledge in the making.

-Janice Graham is University Research Professor, a professor in medicine and social anthropology, and former Canada Research Chair in Bioethics in the Faculty of Medicine, Dalhousie University.
-Christina Holmes is an assistant professor in the interdisciplinary Health program, St. Francis Xavier University.
-Fiona McDonald is Co-director of the Australian Centre for Health Law Research, an associate professor in the Faculty of Law, Queensland University of Technology, and an adjunct associate professor in the Department of Bioethics, Dalhousie University.
+Janice Graham is University Research Professor, a professor in medicine and social anthropology, and former Canada Research Chair in Bioethics in the Faculty of Medicine at Dalhousie University.
+Christina Holmes is an assistant professor in the interdisciplinary Health program at St. Francis Xavier University.
+Fiona McDonald is Co-director of the Australian Centre for Health Law Research, an associate professor in the Faculty of Law at the Queensland University of Technology, and an adjunct associate professor in the Department of Bioethics at Dalhousie University.
 Regna Darnell is a distinguished university professor emerita and adjunct research professor of anthropology at Western University.